 For a discussion of additional important factors that could cause actual results to vary materially from those anticipated in the forward-looking statements, see "Management's Discussion and Analysis of Financial Condition and Results of Operations" and "Risk Factors" in this annual report.
 We operate in a very competitive and dynamic environment and new risks and uncertainties emerge, are identified or become apparent from time to time and therefore may not be identified in this annual report.
-We cannot predict all risks and uncertainties that could have an impact on the forward-looking statements contained in this annual report are based on our current views and assumptions.
+We cannot predict all risks and uncertainties that could have an impact on the forward-looking statements contained in this annual report.
+You should be aware that the forward-looking statements contained in this annual report.
+You should be aware that the forward-looking statements contained in this annual report are based on our current views and assumptions.
 We undertake no obligation to revise or update any forward-looking statements made in this annual report to reflect events or circumstances after the date hereof or to reflect new information or the occurrence of unanticipated events, except as required by law.
 The forward-looking statements in this annual report are intended to be subject to protection afforded by the safe harbor for forward-looking statements contained in the Private Securities Litigation Reform Act of 1995.
 Unless the context requires otherwise, references in this annual report to "Ciena," the "Company," "we," "us" and "our" refer to Ciena Corporation.